opencloudelab/opencloudelab.github.io/_posts/tensor-flow/2016-5-03-tensors_in_tensorflow.md

 The objective is to familiarize on different types of tensor that can be used in tensor flow.

 ## Example 3:
-### Steps to Generate tensor board

-Tensor Board provides a visualization of the model that you create.
-It deals with 2 types of connections: Control dependency(denoted using dotted lines) and Data dependency(denoted using solid lines).
-To record the variations produced by a particular function, provide them as inputs to scalar_summary ops with a tag name.
-Histogram_summary provides the distribution of an output variable from a layer. tf.merge_all_summaries will merge the summaries created within the program, which is then directed to a summary_writer.
-Specify a logdir for summary writer to write the events.

-Launch tensor board :
-•run the command :   tensorboard --logdir = /tmp/mnist_logs

-•Open a browser and navigate to   http: (server):6006

-## Example 4:
 ### Objective of this program is to familiarize with tensor tranformation.

-## Example 5:
-### Logistic Regression